Is Lululemon Worth the High Price Tag?

 The most important thing to know about Lululemon’s fit is that they cut things on the slim side.
-Most clothing companies consider a 6 a medium, but in Lululemon this is a small.
-If you wear a small in other active wear brands, you’ll need to size up in Lululemon.
+Most clothing companies consider a 6 a medium, but in Lululemon, this is a small.
+If you wear a small in other activewear brands, you’ll need to size up in Lululemon.
 At first, this can feel insulting, but it’s just the way they do their sizes.
-I wear a size 2 in jeans, but I wear a size 6 in Lululemon’s pants.
+I wear a size 2 in jeans, but I wear a size 6 in Lululemon pants.

 This sizing can also be a little confusing when it comes to their sports bras.
 As with all clothing brands, there are times when certain items are cut differently from the rest, and this can throw off the sizes.
 In their sports bras, it’s almost always necessary to size up because things are cut so slim—much slimmer than their tops.
 If you shop online, you have to read the reviews to make sure you size up appropriately.

 Alright, so performance is crucial in active wear.
 You need shirts that won’t ride up or trap sweat on your lower back.
 You need shorts that don’t chafe and leggings that aren’t see-through.
-You need headbands that stay on your head through three rounds of burpees.
-And you need yoga mats that don’t turn into slip and slides in an hour long bikram class.
+And, you need headbands that stay on your head through three rounds of burpees.
+And you need yoga mats that don’t turn into slip-and-slides in an hour-long Bikram class.
 These are all necessary qualities of activewear.
 In my experience, Lululemon does provide that.

 Sizing issues aside, the sports bras from Lululemon are specifically designed for particular activities.
 The yoga sports bra are designed to be breathable and comfortable as you go through a flow and are made even more fun with strappy designs and punchy patterns.
 The running bras are designed to minimize chafing and bouncing so your runs are pleasant, and they’re built with pockets so you have more places to store keys, cards, and even snacks for those super long runs.